Auckland International Airport Limited – Annual report – 30 June 2025

 The table below summarises the valuation approach and the principal assumptions used in establishing the fair values:

-The valuation inputs for buildings and services are from the 2024 valuation, while the prior year’s comparatives are from the 2022 valuation of these assets.
-The valuation inputs for land, infrastructure and runways, taxiways and aprons are unchanged from the 2023 valuation.
-These asset classes were not revalued in 2024 as the carrying value was not assessed to be materially different from fair value.
+The valuation inputs for land are from the 2025 valuation, while the prior year’s comparatives are from the 2023 valuation of these assets.
+The valuation inputs for buildings and services are unchanged from the 2024 valuation.
+The valuation inputs for infrastructure and runways, taxiways and aprons are unchanged from the 2023 valuation.
+These asset classes were not revalued in 2025 because the carrying value was not assessed to be materially different from fair value.

 The table below includes descriptions of different valuation approaches: